-In this project, the existing program that is based on Java and Processing will be significantly extended.
-These changes that are expected at least include the following: In addition to linear segments, the project will add algorithms that recognize primitives other than straight lines such as circle arcs and process them as such.
+The first goal of this project is to create a web-based implementation of the approach which is currently implemented in Java and Processing.
+Then, the goal is to investigate ways to extend the approach such that, in addition to linear segments, the algorithms can also recognize primitives other than straight lines (for example, circle arcs) and process them as such.
 In addition, closed loop elements (lakes, islands, land regions) will be detected and turned all into one direction (so that the illustration is consistent).
 Another aspect will be the implementation of panning and zooming interaction which automatically queries new data and changes the visualization accordingly.
 By adding controls that allow showing only higher-level streets, new forms of abstraction are integrated.
 This also includes investigating including the ability to download data at large scales such as country boundaries and land/continent lines or to visualize point data elements (points of interest).
-Finally, the project will add an effective undo function to the interface that allows users to return to previous stages of the exploration.
+The project will also add an effective undo function to the interface that allows users to return to previous stages of the exploration.
+Finally, the web-based implementation should be such that people can post intermediate results in a gallery such that others can comment on them and also use posted maps as starting points for their own exploration.